You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 Top Restaurants/Cafes in Bhutan

-Many restaurants and cafes in Bhutan, particularly Thimphu provide a variety of dining experiences, allowing you to savor the unique flavors of Bhutanese cuisine and international cuisines.
+Many restaurants and cafes in Bhutan, particularly Thimphu, provide various dining experiences, allowing you to savor Bhutanese cuisine’s and international cuisines’ unique flavors.

 Mobile connectivity and Wi-Fi in Bhutan

-While Bhutan is steadily improving its internet infrastructure, travelers should manage expectations regarding internet speed, as the country’s focus on preserving its unique culture and environment has influenced the pace of technological development.
+While Bhutan is steadily improving its internet infrastructure, travelers should manage expectations regarding internet speed, as the country’s focus on preserving its unique culture and environment has influenced technological development.

 Bhutan offers good mobile connectivity and Wi-Fi options for tourists, with the two main telecom providers.